Chinese Journal of Tissue Engineering Research ›› 2025, Vol. 29 ›› Issue (27): 5802-5809.doi: 10.12307/2025.836

 [1] BLIEKENDAAL S, MOEN M, FOKKER Y, et al. Incidence and risk factors of medial tibial stress syndrome: a prospective study in Physical Education Teacher Education students.
 BMJ Open Sport Exerc Med.
 2018;4(1):e000421.
 [2] REINKING MF, AUSTIN TM, RICHTER RR, et al. Medial tibial stress syndrome in active individuals: a systematic review and meta-analysis of risk factors.
 Sports Health.
 2017;9(3):252-261.
 [3] MATTOCK JPM, STEELE JR, MICKLE KJ.
 Are Leg Muscle, Tendon and Functional Characteristics Associated with Medial Tibial Stress Syndrome?
 A Systematic Review.
 Sports Med Open.
 2021;7(1):71.
 [4] BECKER J, JAMES S, WAYNER R, et al. Biomechanical Factors Associated With Achilles Tendinopathy and Medial Tibial Stress Syndrome in Runners.
 Am J Sports Med.
 2017;45(11):2614-2621.
 [5] NADERI A, MOEN MH, DEGENS H. Is high soleus muscle activity during the stance phase of the running cycle a potential risk factor for the development of medial tibial stress syndrome?
 A prospective study.
 J Sports Sci.
 2020;38(20):2350-2358.
 [6] BOUCHÉ RT, JOHNSON CH.
 Medial tibial stress syndrome (tibial fasciitis): a proposed pathomechanical model involving fascial traction.
 J Am Podiatr Med Assoc.
 2007;97(1):31-36.
 [7] FRANKLYN M, OAKES B, FIELD B, et al. Section Modulus is the Optimum Geometric Predictor for Stress Fractures and Medial Tibial Stress Syndrome in both Male and Female Athletes.
 Am J Sports Med.
 2008; 36(6):1179-1189.
 [8] XU C, SILDER A, ZHANG J, et al. An Integrated Musculoskeletal-Finite-Element Model to Evaluate Effects of Load Carriage on the Tibia During Walking.
 J Biomech Eng.
 2016;138(10). doi: 10.1115/1.4034216.
 [9] XIONG B, YANG P, LIN T, et al. Changes in hip joint contact stress during a gait cycle based on the individualized modeling method of “gait-musculoskeletal system-finite element”.
 J Orthop Surg Res.
 2022;17(1): 267.
 [10] BEGUE J, PEYROT N, DALLEAU G, et al. Age-related changes in the control of whole-body angular momentum during stepping.
 Exp Gerontol.
 2019;127:110714.
 [11] HERMENS HJ, FRERIKS B, DISSELHORST-KLUG C, et al. Development of recommendations for SEMG sensors and sensor placement procedures.
 J Electromyogr Kinesiol.
 2000;10(5):361-374.
 [12] HUENAERTS C, DEWIT T, SOENTJENS D, et al. Differences in surface electrode placement and its effect on duration of EMG activity.
 Gait Posture.
 2022;97:S7-S8.
 [13] HOUGLUM P. Therapeutic Exercise for Musculoskeletal Injuries.
 Human Kinetics Publishers, 2016.
 [14] CARBONE V, FLUIT R, PELLIKAAN P, et al. TLEM 2.0 – A comprehensive musculoskeletal geometry dataset for subject-specific modeling of lower extremity.
 J Biomech.
 2015;48(5):734-741.
 [15] YE B, LIU G, HE Z, et al. Biomechanical mechanisms of anterior cruciate ligament injury in the jerk dip phase of clean and jerk: A case study of an injury event captured on-site.
 Heliyon.
 2024;10(11):e31390.
 [16] ÜN K, ÇALIK A. Relevance of inhomogeneous–anisotropic models of human cortical bone: a tibia study using the finite element method.
 Biotechnol Biotechnol Equip.
 2016;30(3):538-547.
 [17] O’ROURKE D, BUCCI F, BURTON WS, et al. Determining the relationship between tibiofemoral geometry and passive motion with partial least squares regression.
 J Orthop Res.
 2023;41(8):1709-1716.
 [18] CICCHETTI D. Guidelines, Criteria, and Rules of Thumb for Evaluating Normed and Standardized Assessment Instrument in Psychology.
 Psychol Assess.
 1994;6:284-290.
 [19] BROWN AA.
 Medial Tibial Stress Syndrome: Muscles Located at the Site of Pain.
 Scientifica (Cairo).
 2016;2016:7097489.
 [20] LOVALEKAR M, HAURET K, ROY T, et al. Musculoskeletal injuries in military personnel—Descriptive epidemiology, risk factor identification, and prevention.
 J Sci Med Sport.
 2021;24(10):963-969.
 [21] GOLDMANN JP, BRÜGGEMANN GP.
 The potential of human toe flexor muscles to produce force.
 J Anat.
 2012;221(2):187-194.
 [22] HONEINE JL, SCHIEPPATI M, GAGEY O, et al. The functional role of the triceps surae muscle during human locomotion.
 PLoS One.
 2013;8(1): e52943.
 [23] LAI A, SCHACHE AG, LIN YC, et al. Tendon elastic strain energy in the human ankle plantar-flexors and its role with increased running speed.
 Exp Biol.
 2014;217(17): 3159-3168.
 [24] NEPTUNE RR, SASAKI K. Ankle plantar flexor force production is an important determinant of the preferred walk-to-run transition speed.
 J Exp Biol.
 2005;208(Pt 5):799-808.
 [25] BOHM S, MERSMANN F, SCHROLL A, et al. Speed-specific optimal contractile conditions of the human soleus muscle from slow to maximum running speed.
 J Exp Biol.
 2023;226(22):jeb246437.
 [26] DERRICK TR, HAMILL J, CALDWELL GE.
 Energy absorption of impacts during running at various stride lengths.
 Med Sci Sports Exerc.
 1998; 30(1):128-135.
 [27] BLAZEVICH AJ, FLETCHER JR. More than energy cost: multiple benefits of the long Achilles tendon in human walking and running.
 Biol Rev. 2023;98(6):2210-2225.
 [28] EDAMA M, ONISHI H, KUBO M, et al. Gender differences of muscle and crural fascia origins in relation to the occurrence of medial tibial stress syndrome.
 Scand J Med Sci Sports.
 2017;27(2):203-208.
 [29] BECK BR, OSTERNIG LR.
 Medial tibial stress syndrome.
 The location of muscles in the leg in relation to symptoms.
 J Bone Joint Surg Am.
 1994;76(7):1057-1061.
 [30] ZHANG H, PENG W, QIN C, et al. Lower Leg Muscle Stiffness on Two-Dimensional Shear Wave Elastography in Subjects With Medial Tibial Stress Syndrome.
 J Ultrasound Med.
 2022;41(7):1633-1642.
 [31] SAEKI J, NAKAMURA M, NAKAO S, et al. Muscle stiffness of posterior lower leg in runners with a history of medial tibial stress syndrome.
 Scand J Med Sci Sports.
 2018;28(1):246-251.
 [32] KOVÁCS B, KÓBOR I, GYIMES Z, et al. Lower leg muscle-tendon unit characteristics are related to marathon running performance.
 Sci Rep. 2020;10(1):17870.
 [33] YE D, LI L, ZHANG S, et al. Acute effect of foot strike patterns on in vivo tibiotalar and subtalar joint kinematics during barefoot running.
 J Sport Health Sci.
 2024;13(1):108-117.
 [34] LI J, SONG Y, XUAN R, et al. Effect of long-distance running on inter-segment foot kinematics and ground reaction forces: A preliminary study.
 Front Bioeng Biotechnol.
 2022;10:833774.
 [35] NOH B, MASUNARI A, AKIYAMA K, et al. Structural deformation of longitudinal arches during running in soccer players with medial tibial stress syndrome.
 Eur J Sport Sci.
 2015;15(2):173-181.
 [36] MORGAN KD, DONNELLY CJ, REINBOLT JA.
 Elevated gastrocnemius forces compensate for decreased hamstrings forces during the weight-acceptance phase of single-leg jump landing: implications for anterior cruciate ligament injury risk.
 J Biomech.
 2014;47(13):3295-3302.
 [37] ZHANG H, PENG W, QIN C, et al. Lower leg muscle stiffness on two‐dimensional shear wave elastography in subjects with medial tibial stress syndrome.
 J Ultrasound Med.
 2022;41(7):1633-1642.
 [38] SAKAMOTO K, SASAKI M, TSUJIOKA C, et al. An elastic foot orthosis for limiting the increase of shear modulus of lower leg muscles after a running task: A randomized crossover trial.
 Int J Environ Res Public Health.
 2022;19(22):15212.
 [39] OHYA S, NAKAMURA M, AOKI T, et al. The effect of a running task on muscle shear elastic modulus of posterior lower leg.
 J Foot Ankle Res.
 2017;10:56.
 [40] POHL MB, RABBITO M, FERBER R. The role of tibialis posterior fatigue on foot kinematics during walking.
 J Foot Ankle Res.
 2010;3:6.
 [41] REEVES J, JONES R, LIU A, et al. The immediate effects of foot orthosis geometry on lower limb muscle activity and foot biomechanics.
 J Biomech.
 2021;128:110716. |

-[1] | Xu Hao, Ding Lu, Li Xiao.
-Investigating the effect of the mechanical wear on abutment screw in Morse taper connection implant implant system by using finite element analysis [J].
-Chinese Journal of Tissue Engineering Research, 2025, 29(在线): 1-9. |
+[11] | Xu Hao, Ding Lu, Li Xiao.
+Mechanical effect of mechanical wear of abutment screws on the Morse taper connection implant system: a three-dimensional finite element analysis [J].
+Chinese Journal of Tissue Engineering Research, 2026, 30(6): 1375-1383. |

 Viewed | ||||||